rwieruch/blog_robinwieruch_content/gentle-introduction-higher-order-components.md

 But it is kinda tedious to wrap all the components by hand into each other.

 {{< highlight javascript >}}
-const TodoListOne = withLoadingIndicator(TodoList);
+const TodoListOne = withTodosEmpty(TodoList);
 const TodoListTwo = withTodosNull(TodoListOne);
-const TodoListThree = withTodosEmpty(TodoListTwo);
+const TodoListThree = withLoadingIndicator(TodoListTwo);
 {{< /highlight >}}

 You could refactor it to:

 {{< highlight javascript >}}
-const TodoListWithConditionalRendering = withTodosEmpty(withTodosNull(withLoadingIndicator(TodoList)));
+const TodoListWithConditionalRendering = withLoadingIndicator(withTodosNull(withTodosEmpty(TodoList)));
 {{< /highlight >}}

-Still, it is not readble.
+Still, it is not readable.
 React embraces functional programming, so why are we not using these principles?

 # Entering Recompose

 The little higher order component library {{% a_blank "recompose" "https://github.com/acdlite/recompose" %}} has a lot built-in higher order components that you can re-use.
-You should definetly check them out after you have read this article.
+You should definitely check them out after you have read this article.
 However, it comes with a neat functionality called `compose` that allows you to return one function composed out of multiple functions.
 These multiple functions could be all of our conditional rendering HOCs.
 And that's how you use it:

 {{< highlight javascript >}}
-import recompose from 'recompose';
+import { compose } from 'recompose';

+...

-const withConditionalRenderings = recompose.compose(
+const withConditionalRenderings = compose( withLoadingIndicator, withTodosNull, withTodosEmpty
-  withLoadingIndicator,
-  withTodosNull,
-  withTodosEmpty